 Because effective user experience and user interface design is crucial to the success of most businesses, they more often than not employ an entire UX/UI design team.
 So, there is ample opportunity to gain promotions within an organization to roles such as Mid-level UX Designer, Senior UX Designer, and Lead UX Designer.
 You can create further opportunities for yourself by gaining expertise in web development, giving you the ability to both mock design prototypes and implement live on a website

-According to Glassdoor, the average base salary for entry-level or junior UX designers is $65,708 per year1.
-The user experience design field is a lucrative career path due to growth opportunities within the discipline and the fact that UX/UI design skills can be paired with other web development expertise.
+According to Payscale, the average base salary for entry-level or junior UX designers is $66,417 per year.1 The average UX designer earns $76,286 a year, or $37.24 an hour.2 The user experience design field is a lucrative career path due to growth opportunities within the discipline and the fact that UX/UI design skills can be paired with other web development expertise.

 Statements found in Payscale are not a guarantee of any post-graduation salary, in part because the data used includes workers from differing educational backgrounds, levels of experience, and geographic areas of the country.
 Statistics found in Payscale are based on their data collection methodologies, which may or may not reflect your area.